calmiLovesAI/EfficientNet_TensorFlow2/README.md

 # EfficientNet_TensorFlow2
-A tensorflow2 implementation of EfficientNet
+A tensorflow2 implementation of EfficientNet.